jamesbornholt/ocelot/index.md

     raco pkg install ocelot

-The [documentation](#) contains a quick start guide to constructing Ocelot programs.
+The [documentation](#) provides a quick start guide to constructing Ocelot programs.
 Ocelot is similar to [Alloy](http://alloy.mit.edu), and so many of the principles and examples from that language will translate well.